LittleHeronCodes/LittleHeronCodes.github.io/_posts/2019-05-18-first_post.md

 <!-- categories: blog setup -->
 ---

-# Adventures in setting up a GitHub page

 ***Make a blog with GitHub, they said.
 It'll be easy, they said.***

 For a long, *long* time, I have wanted to try my hands on blogging.
 This first post will serve as both a test post and a chronicle of me setting up a semi-functioning blog with github.